By the end of this section, you will be able to:

 Develop a Grander Purpose

-Once the entrepreneur has designed and configured the organization to develop a sustained competitive advantage in a responsible manner, he/she needs to develop a higher vision or a grander purpose for the organization.
+Once the entrepreneur has designed and configured the organization to develop a sustained competitive advantage in a responsible manner, they need to develop a higher vision or a grander purpose for the organization.
 This grander purpose is not the same as a mission or vision (although they may overlap).
 It is not financially motivated, it is not product/service centric, and it is not shareholder driven.
 Instead, the grander purpose defines and highlights the reasoning for a firm’s long-term existence and success; it provides guidance and direction during decision-making, problem solving, and conflict resolution; it provides the motivation for individuals to achieve excellence and the sense of urgency for social change; and it enables individuals to be part of a larger cause.
 For example, the integration of the right grander purpose into the operations of an organization could have prevented the manufacturing of toys made with lead-based paint or the poisoning of the Flint, Michigan, water supply.
 The grander purpose provides a mechanism to help individuals calibrate their day-to-day activities against a more meaningful and stable target.46

 Develop a Culture of Collaborative Excellence